 There was a need on our planet.
 Humanity rebelled against God and became depraved without any hope of a course correction.
 Jesus, the only right solution, decided to give up what He had with His Father to rescue us.

-What Christ did is the gospel, which is the prototype for how humans are to relate to each other.
-In marriage, both spouses are obligated to set aside their desires for the mutual and reciprocal benefit of each other.
+This work of Christ is the gospel, which is the prototype for how humans are to relate to each other.
+In marriage, both spouses have an obligation to set aside their desires for each other’s mutual and reciprocal benefit.

 They imitate the gospel by cooperating with the Lord for His fame and their sanctification.
 There is always a sacrifice involved with ongoing care, and one of the most important questions you can ask is, “Will I die daily for my spouse?”

-The call to marriage is a call to work, as both spouses put in a “sweat of the brow” effort to make the marriage look like Christ and His Church.
+The call to marriage is a call to work, as both spouses put in a “sweat of the brow work ethic” to make the marriage look like Christ and His Church.
 Are you cooperating with the Lord in the sanctification of your damaged spouse?

 It is not wrong to work for the benefits of your labors.
 Some have said that “love is an act without an expectation of anything in return.”
 The Bible teaches a different idea; there is a reward for work, which you should expect from your marriage.

 Jesus will receive the work of His hands (Hebrews 12:2; Ephesians 5:27).
-It does not have to be wrong to want to enjoy the benefits of your actions.
-However, it would be a mistake to expect the benefits of your efforts without doing the hard work to earn those benefits.
+It does not have to be wrong to want to enjoy the benefits of your labor.
+However, it would be a mistake to expect benefits without doing the hard work to earn them.
 The idea of sowing and reaping is not always negative.
 Are you enjoying the benefits of the work you have put into your marriage?